PhoenixStormJr/RVC-V2-easy-gui-tutorial/README.md

 # Setting up the application (Google Colab):
 This is simply an easy tutorial of RVC V2, using Google Colab.
 You WILL need to make an account on Google.

-Go to this Google Colab Notebook: https://colab.research.google.com/github/PhoenixStormJr/RVC-v2-easy-GUI-glitches-fixed/blob/main/EasyGUI_Inference_Only_%F0%9F%8E%AE_10_02_2024__12.ipynb
+1. Go to this Google Colab Notebook: https://colab.research.google.com/github/PhoenixStormJr/RVC-v2-easy-GUI-glitches-fixed/blob/main/EasyGUI_Inference_Only_%F0%9F%8E%AE_10_02_2024__12.ipynb
+2. Click "File" at the top left, and "Save a copy in Drive" (This solves the timeout message.)

 # Download a model to use for RVC V2 (Google Colab)